 June 11 – 13th, 2018

-Allison Orr will be the keynote speaker at the 51st annual Keep Texas Beautiful conference.
+Allison Orr was the keynote speaker at the 51st annual Keep Texas Beautiful conference.
 Keep Texas Beautiful is a network of dedicated Texans working together to make our state the best place to live, work and play.
 KTB equips local partners and affiliates with the tools they need to build vibrant, engaged communities.
 Founded in 1967, Keep Texas Beautiful has 50 years of experience deploying resources for local clean-up, recycling, and youth engagement efforts.
 Placemaking inspires people to collectively reimagine and reinvent public spaces as the heart of every community.
-At this year’s conference, KTB will examine how strengthening the connection between people and the places they share helps communities large and small shape their public realm in order to maximize the value of the places they work and play, together.
+At the 2018 conference, KTB examined how strengthening the connection between people and the places they share helps communities large and small shape their public realm in order to maximize the value of the places they work and play, together.

 ICAF Summer School 2018

 July 22 – 27, 2018

 Allison Orr and Krissie Marty were featured artist-facilitators at the International Community Arts Festival’s 2018 Summer School in Barcelona!
 The Summer School took place under the umbrella of Grec 2018 Festival de Barcelona and was part of Obrador d’estiu of sala Béckett.
 It was a week of exciting encounters, hands-on experience and in-depth dialogue between colleagues from all over the world, all centered on the theme of Changing Perspectives.
 Experienced professionals and young artists alike had the opportunity to develop their skills and reflect on their work.

 Dance | USA 2018 Dance Forum at APAP